 It would help to add non-fish tankmates such as snails or shrimp to your guppy tank.
 This will help keep the water tank clean and entertain your guppies in tank.

-Guppy Fish Tank Requirements: (Equipment Needed)
+Guppy Fish Tank Requirements: (Equipment Needed for Guppy Fish Setup)

+What do I need for a guppy fish tank?
 When setting up a low-tech, budget-friendly guppy-only tank, there are several pieces of equipment that you’ll need:

 Heating Requirements: Guppy Tank Temperature